An introductory survey of the history of Chinese and Japanese civilizations from their Neolithic origins until the twentieth century.

 This course is a broad introduction to major topics and significant themes in East Asian history with a primary focus on places we now call China and Japan.
 Significantly, we will explore the history of both from a comparative perspective that stresses the impact and influence of each society on the other in an effort to transcend the intellectual limitations imposed by the political boundaries of the nation-state.
 In doing so, we will interrogate problems of historical knowledge and representation relevant to anyone possessing a sincere desire to develop a contemplative and compassionate understanding of our shared human past.

-Course Materials: All materials are available through our course Blackboard (Bb) webpage -- Profcast lecture videos from Prof. Esselstrom; Brief historical primary source documents for class discussion and/or participation quizzes; Webpage links and online videos for class discussion and/or participation quizzes
+Course Materials: All materials are available through our course Blackboard (Bb) webpage. -Profcast lecture videos from Prof. Esselstrom and other online video clips -Historical primary source documents for class discussion and/or daily quizzes -Webpage links for class discussion and/or participation quizzes

 Online (View Campus Map)